-It’s been a few days since I returned from a woman’s retreat called Cursillo.
+It’s been a few days since I returned from a women’s English retreat called Cursillo.
 After almost a year of planning, I, along with 11 beautiful team members, an amazing priest and deacon, entered a charming retreat house in San Fernando ready to serve 17 sisters.
-We knew God had called each of the sisters by name, and He was asking us to become His instrument to carry out His plan for each person there.
+We knew God had called each of the sisters by name.
+And He was asking us to become His instrument to carry out His plan for each person there.

 At the time, His presence came as a deep stirring in the depth of my soul.
 In an instant, my soul expanded a thousand times in depth and size (I later discovered St. Theresa’s Interior Castle which made perfect sense) and I felt at ONE with Him.

 And suddenly I can hear Him!
 It wasn’t that I can hear his voice with my ears but I can just intuitively feel His words in my heart.
 And the first thing He said to me is, “Happy birthday Angela.
 This is the first birthday you’re spending with me.”

 In an instant, God fully revealed Himself to me and my life was transformed from inside out.

 From that moment I lived with God at the center of my heart.
 He was no longer someone I simply believed in, but someone alive and real.
 My relationship with God went from “faith-based” to “experienced-based”.
 This was truly an amazing grace from Him.
 A free gift He bestowed upon my lowly soul.

 I have to admit it’s sometimes difficult to hear His voice through the daily struggles of marriage, motherhood and life itself.
 The world is too noisy, and life is littered with too many distractions.
 Because of this, I sometimes wished God called me to a religious vocation because living as His devoted daughter in the material world is difficult and often painful.
 Knowing what my soul is capable of through God’s grace and not being able to get there in my ordinary life is hard…and at times, lonely.